Jyotiranjankunda/WanderWorld-A-Tour-and-Travel-Website/README.md

 ## Acknowledgments

 - The WanderWorld project was developed using React.js, a popular JavaScript library for building user interfaces.
-- We would like to express our gratitude to the open-source community for their valuable contributions and support.
+- I would like to express my gratitude to the open-source community for their valuable contributions and support.

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to me at [jrk2001.mymail@gmail.com](mailto:jrk2001.mymail@gmail.com).
-I would love to hear from you!